zio/zio-config/docs/manual-creation-of-config-descriptor.md

 read(configDesc)

-// we can also separately add new config read(configDesc from ConfigSource.fromMap(Map.empty))
+// we can also separately add new config read(configDesc from ConfigProvider.fromMap(Map.empty))

-// In this case, `ConfigSource.fromMap` will also be tried along with the sources that are already given.
+// In this case, `ConfigProvider.fromMap` will also be tried along with the sources that are already given.
 ```

 We can reset the sources for the config using